Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 And I can say no. I have the right to set my price by the deliveries I accept or reject.

-All of that to say my frustration with Doordash cutting pay on long distance deliveries is nothing to do with any sense of entitlement.
+All that to say, my frustration with Doordash cutting pay on long-distance deliveries is nothing to do with any sense of entitlement.
 They don't have to keep prices up.

-My frustration has to do with them firing off press releases saying they're taking care of Dashers by adding fuel subsidies while they quietly pay for those subsidies by reducing Dasher payments.
+My frustration has to do with them firing off press releases saying they're taking care of Dashers by adding fuel subsidies while paying for those subsidies with reduced Dasher payments.

 It's the hypocrisy that bothers me here.

 But here's the reality whenever you run a business.
-The nature of running a business seems to be that the customer is going to try to screw you.
-They're always going to try to get away with getting more from you for less.
+The nature of running a business seems to be that the customer will try to screw you.
+They'll always try to get away with getting more from you for less.

 That's just the reality.

 Running a business is something we Dashers agreed we are doing.
-Running a business means adapting to the nature of the business, of the market, and to the customers.
+Running a business means adapting to the nature of the business, the market, and its customers.